mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 echo moreElements.size() yields 2 // Since it is a multiset

 // elements and moreElements are polymorphic
-// I can exchange their implementation anytime
+// You can exchange their implementation anytime

 ```